MaxxusX/hosts/README.md

-## DISCLAMER: most of the lists here were *not* made by me, i only formatted them to be used in the hosts file
+## DISCLAIMER: most of the lists here were *not* made by me, I only formatted them to be used in the hosts file